EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 Any files you create in the directories mounted into the container will be owned by your own user, and user group, on the back-end.

-For containers run using Apptainer, you will be your own user within the container.
+For containers run using Apptainer, you will typically be your own user within the container.

 As a concrete example, consider the `epcc-ces-hello` example container (described in [Getting started](getting-started.md)) which outputs in a log file the permissions of the directories mounted into the container (as described above).